jkotlinski/durexforth/CONTRIBUTING.md

 ```
 include test
 ```
+You may wish to re-enable warp mode, as the test is quite long.
+Be sure, however, to disable warp when the music test begins loading.
+Two songs will play, followed by a SID test.
+It is important to make sure sound works, then you may re-enable Warp mode.

 When you are finished testing, close the emulator.
 Then, the compiled software is built into the cart image.
 If the program is too large, the cartridge conversion will fail.

 The outputs of the build process are placed in the `deploy/` directory.
 You can test the cartridge image with